-The neutral environment indicator is currently located in the middle of the neutral corridor, which means setting the positive neutral buffer rate at 1.0% (Figure 1).
+The neutral environment indicator is currently positioned at the midpoint of the neutral corridor, supporting the setting of the positive neutral buffer rate at 1.0% (Figure 1).

 2 The methodology was also tested against corporate loans, whose data contains noise (loans from the rest of the world, one-off loans to large enterprises, etc.), and so household loans alone are taken into account for the needs of greater robustness in the dynamics of the neutral environment indicator.
-For similar reasons the calculation of the neutral environment indicator does not take account of all loans to the private non-banking sector, as the dynamics in corporate loans and household loans are mutually exclusive at certain times, which consequently makes it harder to make a good-quality assessment of cycles.
+For similar reasons the calculation of the neutral environment indicator does not take into account all loans to the private non-banking sector, as the dynamics in corporate loans and household loans are mutually exclusive at certain times, which consequently makes it harder to make a good-quality assessment of cycles.